May Events in Norfolk

 May is one of the best times to be in Norfolk.
-Not only is the weather starting to get warmer, but you can see the bluebells.
-It’s also time for the biggest event of the year, the Norfolk and Norwich Festival.
+Not only is the weather starting to get warmer, but you can also see the bluebells.
+Plus, it’s time for the biggest event of the year, the Norfolk and Norwich Festival.

 In this post, you will find information about May events in Norfolk so that you can make plans for the month.